-Panellist: Dr Archana Bhaw-Luximon, University of Mauritius
+Panelist: Dr Archana Bhaw-Luximon, University of Mauritius

-Panellist: Prof Collet Dandara, University of Cape Town
+Panelist: Prof Collet Dandara, University of Cape Town

-Panellist: Prof Quarraisha Abdool Karim, CAPRISA
+Panelist: Prof Quarraisha Abdool Karim, CAPRISA

-Panellist: Prof Moctar Toure, TWAS
+Panelist: Prof Moctar Toure, TWAS

 Young scientist opportunities, such as those provided by TWAS are frequently reported as being life- and career-changing.
 As young scientists participate in these programmes they get the chance to reflect and think beyond the daily practice of science to its applications in solving some of the biggest global problems of our time.
 International programmes for the developing countries and Science & Technology Lagging Countries (STLCs) in the form of scholarships, fellowships and exchange programmes provide young scientists with significant opportunities in foreign countries, where they can network and collaborate with experienced & peer-group researchers from different cultural backgrounds.
 These opportunities expand the young scientists’ personal horizons and their knowledge base.
 For example, being affiliated to TWAS and senior & young academies of science creates a platform for mentorship and knowledge generation for young scientists, and fosters relations with world renowned scientists.
 This open up doors for other young scientists to flourish and minimises the geographical barriers for research and project collaborations.